MohsenKoohi/ParaGrapher/README.md

 1. MatrixMarket format
 2. Textual CSX
 3. Sleep time of communicating threads in webgraph.c and WebGraphRRServer.java, using semapher?
+4. A background Java program to answer all queries

 ### License
 Licensed under the GNU v3 General Public License, as published by the Free Software Foundation.